-A common way to get a taller jet is to over load the first drop.
-This is done by making the drop larger and larger until it splits in to 2.
+A common way to get a taller jet is to over load the drop.
+This is done by making the drop bigger and bigger until it splits in to 2.
 The second drop will follow the first very closely and push it deeper in to the pool.
 This results in a stronger force pushing the drop back up which means a taller jet.